rseward/photoshare/tasks.md

 - Create a /ui/dashboard URL / page that displays a summary of the photos in the database.
 The background to the page should be a randomly selected photo from the database.
 - On the dashboard a promenient transparent button should be provided to link the user to the /ui/slideshow URL.
 - On the dashboard a tag input field should be provided to allow the user to enter a tag and then link to the /ui/slideshow/{tag} URL.
+- Modify the "TAG word cloud" such that only the top 30 tags are displayed.
+Make each tag in the cloud be a clickable link to the /ui/slideshow/{tag} URL.
+- In the "TAG word cloud" add a tooltip that displays the number of photos that have that tag.
+Also url encode the TAG text for it's slideshow URL.
+- Alter the /ui/slideshow/{tag} URL to invert the url_plus functions escaping of the TAG text and use the decoded TAG text to create the slideshow.